quii/learn-go-with-tests/databases.md

 }
 ```

 This struct will hold table information.
-The `tags` `sql:"tableowner"` and `sql:"tablename"`, tell the `database/sql` package utilities to map those columns to those fields.
+The tags `sql:"tableowner"` and `sql:"tablename"`, tell the `database/sql` package utilities to map those columns to those fields.

-For the `migrate up` test, we'll add comments on each line instead
+For the `migrate up` test, we'll add comments on each line instead.

 ```go
 	t.Run("migrate up", func(t *testing.T) {